Skip to content

 Cloudflare Docs

-Rules
+URL Rewrite Rules

 You can manipulate the URL of a request through different operations, namely rewrites and redirects:

 • URL rewrite: A server-side operation that converts a source URL into a target URL.
 It occurs before a web server has fully processed a request.
 A rewrite is not visible to website visitors, since the URL displayed in the browser does not change.
-Configure rewrite URL rules to perform rewrites on the Cloudflare global network without reaching your web server.
+Configure URL Rewrite Rules to perform rewrites on the Cloudflare global network without reaching your web server.

 • URL redirect: A client-side operation that converts a source URL into a target URL.
 It occurs after the web server has loaded the initial URL.
 In this case, a website visitor can notice the URL changing when the redirect occurs.
 Refer to Redirects to learn more about configuring redirects.

-Use a URL rewrite to return the content of a URL while displaying a different URL in the browser.
+Use a URL rewrite rule to return the content of a URL while displaying a different URL in the browser.
 You can rewrite the URI path, the query string, or both.

 Static and dynamic rewrites

-Rewrite URL rules can perform static or dynamic rewrites:
+URL Rewrite Rules can perform static or dynamic rewrites:

 • Static rewrite: Replaces a given part of a request URL (path or query string) with a static string.